|Dr Dimitar Angelov||Associatefirstname.lastname@example.org|

 Contact Jason: firstname.lastname@example.org

-Dr Jos Beelen is Professor of Global Learning at The Hague University of Applied Sciences, and is affiliated to the Centre for Higher Education Internationalisation (CHEI) at Università Cattolica del Sacro Cuore, Milan.
-Jos’s research interests focus on internationalisation of curricula, particularly the roles and skills of academics in internationalisation processes.
-He has conducted action research with stakeholders to identify obstacles and develop enablers for internationalisation of curricula.
-Jos sits on the EAIE publications committee and is a certified senior EAIE-trainer.
-He also acts as reviewer for the Journal of Studies in International Education (JSIE).
+Dr. Jos Beelen is Professor of Global Learning and co-director of the Centre of Global and Inclusive Learning at The Hague University of Applied Sciences.
+His research interests focus on internationalisation of home curricula, particularly the roles and skills of academics in internationalisation processes, both from educational and systemic perspectives.
+Over the past years, he has conducted action research with academics and other stakeholders to identify obstacles and develop enablers for internationalisation of home curricula.

 Contact Jos: email@example.com

 Daniel Burgos is Full Professor of Education & Communication Technologies, Vice-chancellor for Knowledge Transfer & Technology, UNESCO Chair on eLearning, and ICDE Chair in Open Educational Resources at Universidad Internacional de La Rioja.
 His research interests focus on educational technology and innovation from a practical approach.
 Daniel was founder and Executive Board member of the European association for eLearning Telearc, the European Community of eLearning TELEurope, the Spanish association for eLearning TELspain, and the Mediterranean Network for Open Education OpenMed, which works with Arab and South-European countries to produce and foster Open Education national declarations.
 He also leads the Spanish pilot of the only Competitiveness and Innovation Framework Programme (CIP) project on encouraging STEM subjects in K-12 (Inspiring Science Education) with a practical implementation with over 5000 schools across the European Union.

 Contact Daniel: firstname.lastname@example.org